 The Indian stock market and the US stock market differ from one another in diversification, volatility, currency (of course) and even in size (also known as market cap).
 Here’s a summary of each:

 The US market is much larger.
 The S&P 500 index has a total market cap of $40 trillion (as of January, 2023).
 By contrast, the Sensex, which is the BSE’s index, has a market cap of roughly $4 trillion.

-Volatility refers to the range and the extent of price movements in the stocks traded in any market.
+It's the range and the extent of price movements in the stocks traded in any market.
 The greater the price movements, the higher the volatility.
-This, in turn, translates to a higher degree of risk.
-The indian stock market is slightly more volatile than its American counterpart.
+This translates to a higher degree of risk.
+The Indian stock market is slightly more volatile than its American counterpart.

 In the Indian stock markets, the stocks listed belong primarily to Indian companies.
 In the US markets, however, you can find a vast number of foreign companies listed.
-Companies from North America, Europe and even India are listed on the US stock exchanges.
 This indicates that the level of diversification is higher in the US markets when compared with the Indian markets.

 So, by investing in the US markets, you can diversify your portfolio more effectively.
 In India, you can still diversify your portfolio across sectors.
 The geographical diversification, however, would be more limited compared to the US markets.

 To compare the performance of the US stock market vs the Indian stock market, we need to compare the key indices.
 Here is how the 5-year performance of the key indices in the Indian and the US markets stand (as of December, 2022).

 Although both markets have performed well over the last 5 years, the Indian markets have recorded bigger jumps.
 This is because the US markets are more matured and, therefore, more stable.